B1nus/wezy/README.md

 >  - Explicit number conversion
 >  - All numbers are f64

+Two choices:
+1. u8, u16, u32, u27, i8 etc... and f64
+2. only floats and bytes. <- much easier to implement start here

 # Mvp
 - only wasm core
 - only wasi preview 1